Frederick II, Holy Roman Emperor: Law reforms and Imperial policy

-Frederick II's chief preoccupation was not with the advancement of German sovereignty but with a broader imperial sovereignty that transcended any local principality or national kingship.
-Frederick conceived of Europe as a unique corporate body of individual secular sovereigns headed by himself as emperor.
+Frederick II's chief preoccupation was not with the advancement of the German crown itself but with a broader sovereignty that transcended any local principality or national kingship.
+Frederick conceived of Europe as a unique corporate body of individual secular sovereigns headed by himself as Emperor.
 Other monarchs, such as Louis IX of France and Henry III of England, tended to accept imperial supremacy, bound up in Frederick's personality and prestige as the preeminent sovereign in Christendom among a community of equal nations.
 Above all Frederick's aim was the restoration of the rights of the Empire, and himself as a Roman Emperor.
 It was to this ultimate end that all his policies were consistently directed.
 His design was to encompass this through a series of steps by which absolute sovereignty, in the Roman fashion, would be established first in Sicily, secondly in Central and Northern Italy, and finally, in Germany.
 Sicily certainly afforded the most favorable conditions for more complete absolutism, while the rest of Italy, never wholly separated from the classical tradition, might conceivably yield, in the course of time, to imperial authority.
-With the imperium thus restored to the heartland of the old Roman Empire, Germany itself could ultimately be brought into the framework of the restored Empire using the resources from south of the Alps to engraft German principalities to the Staufen domain.
+With the imperium thus restored to the heartland of the old Roman Empire, Germany itself could ultimately be brought into the framework of the restored Empire using the resources from south of the Alps to engraft German principalities to the Hohenstaufen domain.
 This bore fruit during Frederick's sojourn in 1235 and his acquisition of the Babenberg lands in 1246.
-As long as he was alive, even in the face of setbacks, Frederick’s determination, the power of his personality, and inability of his foes to decisively dent his power made his vision seem a reality.
-Only after the Emperor’s death did his imperial project conclusively fail.
+As long as he was alive, even in the face of setbacks, Frederick's determination, the power of his personality, and inability of his foes to decisively dent his power made his vision seem a reality.
+Only after the Emperor's death did his imperial project conclusively fail.
 Nevertheless, taken in proper view, contrary to the received view of the supposedly inevitable shift away from broad imperial sovereignty, Frederick's policy reveals his grasp of political realities and strategic recognition of how to accomplish his vision step by step.

-Frederick showed himself capable of playing different roles across his vast territories, each tailored to what he judged more advantageous to pressing his policy in those specific regions: in Sicily, he was the vigorous autocrat; in Germany, he was the pragmatic consensus-seeker; in imperial Italy, the ruthless powerbroker.
-The ultimate failure of Frederick’s larger imperial project stemmed not from any lack of political ability on the Emperor’s part nor, even, from the combined opposition of the papacy and his enemies in northern Italy.
-Rather, it was the specific crises which arose in the reigns of his successors, Conrad and Manfred, which mired and eventually destroyed his dynasty, and prevented his successors from grasping the prestige of Frederick’s immense imperial status.
-Fundamentally though, it was also the inherently monumental, multi-generational parameters of the task.
-While Frederick lived, he was the ultimate expression of ‘Romanity’ in the medieval world, and his imperial project was alive and viable.
-But, his death signaled the end of the Roman model of universal empire.
-His vision was, perhaps, too much for the lifespan of any single individual, even a monarch of such a forceful personality and manifold genius as Frederick II.
+Frederick II showed himself capable of playing different roles across his vast territories, each tailored to what he judged more advantageous to pursuing his policy in those specific regions: in Sicily, he was the vigorous autocrat; in Germany, he was the pragmatic consensus-builder; in Imperial Italy, the ruthless powerbroker and warlord.
+Even against the combined opposition of the papacy and its allies in northern Italy, the ultimate failure of Frederick's design stemmed in large part from the specific crises which arose in the reigns of his successors, Conrad and Manfred, which mired and eventually destroyed his dynasty, and prevented his successors from grasping the imperial throne.
+So long as the Hohenstaufen controlled the Kingdom of Sicily, their core power could, perhaps, survive and project its imperial ambitions.
+Inherently though, it was a multi-generational task.
+While he lived, Frederick II was the personal expression of 'Romanity' in the medieval world, and his imperial design was alive and seemed viable.
+Frederick's death, however, signaled the end of the Roman model of universal empire in the Middle Ages.
+Given the intensity of the political situation and the structural constraints of medieval monarchy, his design was too much for the lifespan of any single ruler, even a monarch of such a forceful personality and manifold gifts.
+Nearly all of it collapsed over the next generation, subsumed by Italian and German regional politics, and the rise of the French monarchy.
+Yet, in many ways, the Hohenstaufen vision of universal Christian empire in Europe was the medieval predecessor to the hegemonic universalism of Charles V of Habsburg, Louis XIV and Napoleon, and, perhaps, the competing worldviews of order in the 20th century.